kmpm/ansible-role-dnsmasq/README.md

-# Ansible Role for DNSMaswq
+# Ansible Role for DNSMasq
 A very simplistic role for DNSMasq.